 North Pole Double Degree is our most challenging adventure.
 It offers every element of a full-blown expedition – self-sufficiency, decision-making, team-work, ice travel – but without the urgency and anxiety.
 With three weeks on the ice, covering two degrees of latitude, you will return from the Arctic Ocean with a deep understanding of North Pole ski adventuring.

-Morning flight to Barneo Ice Camp.
-Collect stove fuel, guide briefing.
+Five hour flight to Barneo Ice Camp.
+Final preparations.
 Helicopter flight to start point and begin ski expedition.

 The success of a North Pole expedition lies in the ability of a team, and its individuals, to adopt a rhythm of polar travel.
 Daily routines are established, both in and around camp, and during the hours in the harness, to ensure the expedition moves north safely, efficiently and happily.
 Each person is required to become an integral part of the team and lends a hand in every aspect of the trek, from cooking to route-finding to watching out for polar bears.